Julia G. Young, Assistant Professor and Director of Undergraduate Studies

 Latin America, Mexico, Religion and Diaspora, Global Migrations

 247 Marist Hall

 Mexican Exodus: Emigrants, Refugees, and Exiles of the Cristero War (Oxford University Press, forthcoming summer 2015).

-Local Church, Global Church: Catholic Activism in the Americas Before Vatican II, eds.
+Local Church, Global Church: Catholic Activism in Latin America from Rerum Novarum to Vatican II, eds.
 Julia Young and Stephen Andes (The Catholic University of America Press; forthcoming March 2016).